Skip to content

 • Leave no trace.
 Pack out everything you pack in.
 Colorado's beauty depends on it.

-Colorado Springs delivers some of the most diverse hiking in the state—from desert-like rock gardens to alpine summits, all within a 30-minute drive.
+Colorado Springs delivers some of the most diverse hiking in the state, from desert-like rock gardens to alpine summits, all within a 30-minute drive.
+Browse our trail directory for more Colorado trails, and check out our hiking boots guide and best daypacks for gear recommendations.
 Lace up your boots and explore!

 You Might Also Enjoy